You can deduct various federal, state, local, and foreign taxes directly attributable to your trade or business as business

 The period to which the taxes relate.

-The computation of the real estate tax deduction for that first year.
+The calculation of the real estate tax deduction for that first year.

 Generally, you must file your return by the due date (including extensions).
 However, if you timely filed your return